Traits

 Common traits

-Common traits are used by most parties of the ecosystem and represent basic data about on-chain entities such as fungible tokens, NFTs and NFT collections, and AppAgents.
+Common traits are used by the most parties of the ecosystem and represent basic data about on-chain entities such as fungible tokens, NFTs and NFT collections, and AppAgents.
 These standards are described in the form of JSON schema which you can find here.
 Following the ecosystem's growth, more common traits will be added.

 App-specific traits